-arioty of parpoo Developmental Indicators Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Emerging • Make marks, scribble, and paint (e.g., cover easel paper with big crayon or paint marks, make marks with marker or crayon).
-LDC-13a • Pretend to write in ways that mimic adult writing (e.g., scribble on paper while sitting with caregiver who is writing, hold phone to ear and make marks with pencil).
-LDC-13b • Represent thoughts and ideas through marks, scribbles, drawings, and paintings (draw a picture of something they did during the day, indicate what they want for lunch with a mark under the picture of the food they want).
-LDC-13c Represent thoughts and ideas idrawings and by writing letters or letter-like forms.
+Developmental Indicators Infants Birth to 12 months Younger Toddlers 8 to 21 months Older Toddlers 18 to 36 months Younger Preschoolers 36 to 48 months Older Preschoolers 48 to 60+ months Emerging Make marks, scribble, and paint (e.g., cover easel paper with big crayon or paint marks, make marks with marker or crayon).
+LDC-13a Pretend to write in ways that mimic adult writing (e.g., scribble on paper while sitting with caregiver who is writing, hold phone to ear and make marks with pencil).
+LDC-13b Represent thoughts and ideas through marks, scribbles, drawings, and paintings (draw a picture of something they did during the day, indicate what they want for lunch with a mark under the picture of the food they want).
+LDC-13c With prompting and support, communicate their thoughts for an adult to write.
+LDC-13d Engage in writing behaviors that imitate reallife situations (e.g., make marks to take food order during pretend restaurant play).
+LDC-13e Represent thoughts and ideas in drawings and by writing letters or letter-like forms.
 LDC-13f Incorporate representations of signs, logos, or other commonly used symbols into their drawing or writing to communicate the messages that they convey.
-LCD-13g With prompting and support, communicate their thoughts for an adult to write.
-LDC-13d Engage in writing behaviors that imitate real-life situations (e.g., make marks to take food order during pretend restaurant play).
-LDC-13e Communicate their thoughts for an adult to write.
+LCD-13g Communicate their thoughts for an adult to write.
 LDC-13h Independently engage in writing behaviors for various purposes (e.g., write symbols or letters for names, use materials at writing center, write lists with symbols/letters in pretend play, write messages that include letters or symbols).
 LDC-13i Engage in discussions regarding different purposes (enjoyment, information) and forms of writing (narrative, informational, and opinion).
-LCD-13i
+LCD-13j